 EEG recordings are performed at frontal, central, parietal and occipital regions of the head, and therefore a mechanical system is required that holds the electrode on the skin with a constant pressure at every possible recording location.
 EEG electrodes are typically positioned according to the international 10/20 system. g.tec hence developed the 2nd generation of the g.GAMMAcap, with a total of 160 positions according to an extended 10/20 system, to allow a very flexible electrode montage.

-The design of the g.SAHARA electrode system allows users to just plug the electrode and the clip into the cap at the desired location.
+The design of the g.SAHARA Hybrid EEG electrodes allows users to just plug the electrode and the clip into the cap at any desired location.

 |The first and only dry electrode system that works for all frontal, central, occipital, temporal and parietal sites|